Son of former reality TV star Todd Chrisley arrested for aggravated assault in Tennessee

 SMYRNA, Tenn.
-(WKRN) — Kyle Chrisley, the son of former reality TV star Todd Chrisley, was arrested in Tennessee Tuesday following an alleged workplace altercation.
+(WKRN) — Kyle Chrisley, a son of former reality TV star Todd Chrisley, was arrested in Tennessee Tuesday following an alleged workplace altercation.

-Smyrna police say Chrisley, an employee at a Penske Truck Rental, was involved in a “physical altercation” with his supervisor.
+Smyrna police said Chrisley, an employee at a Penske Truck Rental, was involved in a “physical altercation” with his supervisor.
 Chrisley allegedly pulled a “fixed blade” during the incident.

 According to authorities, Chrisley, 32, voluntarily appeared to be booked into jail on an active warrant.
 He was later released on a $3,000 bond.